How many emails do you read per day? For some people, that answer is a dozen. For others, it could be a hundred or more.

 Here are a handful that stood out to me:

 - Cash4Offers: This is a legit site that pays between one and five cents per email.
 However, the minimum payout threshold is $35.
 That means in a best-case scenario, you’d have to read 700 emails to actually see any money.
 While you shouldn’t go into paid-to-read emails expecting to make big bucks, 700 emails for $35 is still a poor return on your time investment.

 - EmailCashPro: This site may fit the technical definition of “legit,” but it’s highly unlikely that you’ll ever see a payout.
 That’s because (a) it pays just one cent per email (or less), (b) you typically only receive two or three emails per day (according to user reviews), and (c) the minimum cashout amount is $11.
 Thus, you’d have to read 11,000 emails to be able to withdraw your earnings.
 At a rate of three emails per day, that would take you just over 30 years to accomplish.

 - Fusion Cash: As with Cash4Offers (described above), Fusion Cash is a legit get-paid-to site.
 However, the pay for reading emails is very low: you get 2 cents per day for opting into the program and participating consistently.
 With a minimum cash-out amount of $25, it would take you 1,250 days to earn enough money from reading emails to actually see anything in your bank account.

 - Inbox2Cash: Their website claims they’ll pay you up to a nickel per email, but they list their “Total Paid to Members” amount as $0.00.
 And while the minimum payout is $5, some users have reported that they stopped receiving emails just before hitting that threshold.

-There are many other questionable sites out there, but these three examples illustrate a few things to watch out for.
-When you’re considering whether or not to sign up for a site, ask yourself these three questions:
+When you’re considering whether or not to sign up for a particular GPT site, ask yourself these three questions: